VOCATIONAL TRAINING

 Advocacy

-The Right to Work Campaign is an essential component of the vocational Training project, and aims to enhance the level of coordination with civil organizations, Activists, and decision makers, in order to mobilize more votes to defend the right to work for Palestinian refugees in Lebanon, and to work to overcome the severe discriminatory restrictions imposed on Palestinian workers in a way General, and Palestinian women in particular.
+The Right to Work Campaign is an essential component of the Vocational Training project, and aims to enhance the level of coordination with civil organisations, Activists, and decision makers, in order to mobilise more votes to defend the right to work for Palestinian refugees in Lebanon, and to work to overcome the severe discriminatory restrictions imposed on Palestinian workers in a way General, and Palestinian women in particular.